2020 Stafford Motor Speedway General Rules

 The current R.O.Y., as determined from the previous season, will be awarded $100 for each event attended, starting with the first event of the current calendar year and continuing each consecutive event until the total award amount for each division is distributed.
 To be eligible for the R.O.Y.
 Award bonus payments, the driver must attempt to qualify and compete in 75% of a division’s feature events.

-After completing technical inspection, all feature winners are required to report to the press box for post-race interviews.
-Failure to do so will result in a $100 fine.
+The top three feature finishers are required to do a Victory Lane interview, as well as post-race interview in the technical inspection area.
+Feature winners are required to report to the press box for post-race interviews.
+Failure to do any of the above will result in a $100 fine.